What shall we do if...

 Even in the Bay of Islands it rains sometimes!
 There is still lots to do, either inside or (if you don't mind wrapping up against the weather) outside too.

-Meanwhile, a ferry-ride away you will find Russell jam-packed with history including Christ Church (New Zealand’s oldest and still with musket holes from the 1845 Battle of Kororareka!) and the 1842 Pompallier Mission with it’s fascinating 19th century printery available for a hands-on experience.
-You can peruse the art galleries and quality gift stores or why not book in for some pampering at Flagstaff Lodge’s boutique Day Spa?
-Finish up at the Duke of Marlborough where you can settle in for a glass of New Zealand wine or browse their boutique range of beers.
+A ferry-ride away you will find Russell jam-packed with history including Christ Church (New Zealand’s oldest church, still with musket holes from the 1845 Battle of Kororareka!) and the 1842 Pompallier Mission with its fascinating 19th century printery available for a hands-on experience.
+Book in for some pampering at Flagstaff Lodge’s boutique Day Spa.
+Finish up at the Duke of Marlborough where you can settle in for a glass of New Zealand wine or sample their range of beers.